Shaurya714/Shaurya25BCE10200-expensetracker/Statement.md

 Problem Statement-
-Tracking everyday expenses becomes difficult when there is no simple system to record and review how money is being spent.
+Managing daily expenses becomes difficult when there is no proper way to record and review them.
+People often forget how much they have spent or which category is consuming most of their money.
+Without a simple tracking system, maintaining financial awareness becomes challenging.
+This project solves this by providing an easy method to add expenses, check averages, and visualize spending patterns.
-Without a clear view of spending patterns, users often lose track of their total expenses and struggle to understand where most of their money is going.
-This project aims to provide a basic and easy way to log expenses, check averages, and visualize spending distribution.

 Scope of the Project-
 The project focuses on creating a small, menu-driven expense tracker that works entirely in the terminal.